 - Develop new products and services that meet customer needs or fill new niches in the market.

 - Limited resources required to enter the market (e.g., distribution networks, equipment.)

-The company has also expanded its menu to include other items in order to compete with other food chains.
+The company has also expanded its menu to include other items to compete with other food chains.
 In addition, it has also pioneered offering fast delivery services for customers who want their food quickly.

 - The main disadvantage is that they don’t have as much direct control over what happens at the franchises.
-For example, if a franchisee suddenly goes out of business, then McDonald’s loses money because it doesn’t get any cut of whatever sales are made there.
+For example, if a franchisee suddenly goes out of business, McDonald’s loses money because it doesn’t get any cut of whatever sales are made there.

 However, McDonald’s has been very successful in mitigating these risks by requiring its franchisees to sign contracts that give them control over nearly every aspect of their business (from how many employees they can hire to where they can advertise) and by heavily promoting itself as a brand name so that people will buy it regardless of who owns or runs each restaurant.